-- 3.1.1 The general project aims and objectives can be summarised as follows: - i. to adhere to and fulfil the agreed programme of works associated with the archaeological potential of the site; - ii. to inform a decision as to whether further archaeological works will be required in advance of development groundworks; and - iii. to compile a professional archival record of any archaeological remains within the evaluation trenches.
+- 3.1.1 The general project aims and objectives can be summarised as follows: - i. to adhere to and fulfil the agreed programme of works associated with the archaeological potential of the site; - ii. to inform a decision as to whether further archaeological works will be required in advance of development ground works; and - iii. to compile a professional archival record of any archaeological remains within the proposed site.